Craig Hoy

 Craig William Hoy (born 1975) is a Scottish Conservative politician, former businessman and journalist.

-He holds the post of Shadow Cabinet Secretary for Finance and Local Government and serves in the Shadow Cabinet of the Scottish Conservative and Unionist Party under leader Russell Findlay at Holyrood.
+He holds the post of Shadow Cabinet Secretary for Finance and Local Government and serves in the Shadow Cabinet of the Scottish Conservatives under leader Russell Findlay at Holyrood.
+He is also the convener of the Social Justice, Housing and Local Government Committee.

 He has served as Chairman of the Scottish Conservatives and was a member of the Shadow Cabinet under Douglas Ross.

-Hoy has been a Member of the Scottish Parliament (MSP) for the South Scotland region since 2021.
+Hoy was a Member of the Scottish Parliament (MSP) for the South Scotland region from 2021 until 2026.
+He was elected as the MSP for Dumfriesshire at the 2026 Scottish Parliament election.

 Background

 Hoy was educated at Lasswade High School Centre and grew up in Dalkeith, Midlothian.
 He went to university in Edinburgh and graduated from City, University of London.
 He has a brother and sister.

 Prior to becoming a politician, Hoy was a businessman in the conference and events arena in the UK, the EU and Asia Pacific.
 Prior to that he worked as a journalist, having been employed by the BBC and Parliamentary Communications.
 He was a cofounder of Holyrood magazine.